1. Seongsan Ilchulbong

 -

-Hamdeok Beach is one of Jeju Island’s most beloved beaches, renowned for its crystal-clear emerald waters and soft white sand.
-The shallow shoreline stretches far into the sea, making it ideal for swimming, wading, and family-friendly fun.
+Hamdeok Beach is one of Jeju Island’s most beloved beaches, known for its clear turquoise water, soft white sand, and shallow shoreline.
+The gentle waves and wide open views make it ideal for both relaxation and light seaside activities.

 8. O’sulloc Tea Museum